Research-Based

 • Anyone else who feels like they spend too much time on a foam roller.

-It is probably not worth the money if you are just an occasional foam roller (check out our Chirp Wheel review for another option).
-Spending ten minutes a week on the roller doesn’t justify the high cost of this tool.
+It’s probably not worthwhile if you’re just an occasional foam roller user (check out our Chirp Wheel review for another option).
+Spending ten minutes weekly on the roller doesn’t justify this tool’s high cost.

-It’s also worth noting that massage guns have come down in price, and you can get a quality massage gun like the truMedic massage gun or Reathlete massage gun for $300 or less.
+It’s also worth noting that massage guns have decreased in price, and you can acquire a quality massage gun like the truMedic massage gun or Reathlete massage gun for $300 or less.

 Is Theragun G3Pro worth the money